 - Thelma Valdez: “The July 1 webinar was one of the best I’ve attended in recent memory because it was short and focused primarily on a single technique.
 I immediately started watching out for be-verbs and what a revelation!
 I love small things that effect big changes!
 I was so pleased and impressed that I bought the Nook version of Word Up.
 I read a few chapters and can see that my writing is headed for even more improvement!”

-- American Translators Association (ATA) Conference, Nov.
+- American Translators Association (ATA) Conference (blog post by me + blog post about my workshop), Nov.
 2015

 - Write the Docs 2015, Portland, OR, May 17–19, 2015

 - Confab Central, Minneapolis, MN, May 21, 2015 (presentation & materials, blog post)

 - Portland State University “Transmit Culture” panel discussion, Feb.
 19, 2015

 - STC Technical Editing SIG watercooler chat, Feb.
 11, 2015